earthly/website/blog/_posts/2023-05-25-aws-ecr-github-actions.md

  - just an example
 ---

 CI/CD automates the application development pipeline.
 It eliminates manual deployments from your initial code commit to production deployment integrations.
-Deploying applications using GitHub Actions as CI/CD pipeline provides a streamlined, secure approach to managing application releases.
+Deploying applications using [GitHub](/blog/ci-comparison) Actions as CI/CD pipeline provides a streamlined, secure approach to managing application releases.

 Its practice allows teams to build, test, and deploy applications quickly and reliably.
-This article will help you learn how to deploy applications to AWS ECR using GitHub actions workflow.
+This article will help you learn how to deploy applications to AWS ECR using [GitHub actions actions](/blog/continuous-integration) workflow.

 ## The Role of CI/CD and GitHub Actions